Transport in Moscow: Railway

 Except Vostochny Rail Terminal, all rail terminals are located close to the city center, but each handles trains from different parts of Europe and Asia.
 There are smaller railway stations in Moscow.
 As train tickets are relatively cheap, they are the mode of preference for travelling Russians, especially when departing to Saint Petersburg, Russia's second-largest city.
 Moscow is the western terminus of the Trans-Siberian Railway, which traverses nearly 9300 km of Russian territory to Vladivostok on the Pacific coast.

 Suburbs and satellite cities are connected by commuter elektrichka (electric rail) network.
 Elektrichkas depart from each of these terminals to the nearby (up to 140 km) large railway stations.

 The Moscow Little Ring Railway is now integrated in the Moscow Metro System.

 Metro

 Local transport includes the Moscow Metro, a metro system famous for its art, murals, mosaics, and ornate chandeliers.
 When it opened in 1935, the system had two lines.
-Today, the Moscow Metro contains twelve lines, mostly underground with a total of 241 stations.
-The Metro is one of the deepest subway systems in the world; for instance the Park Pobedy station, completed in 2003, at 84 m underground, has the longest escalators in Europe.
+Today, the Moscow Metro contains fifteen lines, mostly underground with a total of 271 stations.
+The Metro is one of the deepest subway systems in the world; for instance the Park Pobedy station, completed in 2003, is at 84 m underground, Maryina Roscha station has the longest escalators in Europe (lifting height - 64.5 m (211.6 ft), length - 130 m (426.5 ft).
 The Moscow Metro is one of the world's busiest metro systems, serving more than nine million passengers daily.
 Facing serious transportation problems, Moscow has plans for expanding its Metro.